Media: LEDs, diffusion and reflective material, custom lighting sequence, electrical hardware.

 Dimensions: 40 ft x 164 ft x 18 ft

-Please click here to read more about the project.
+Please click here to read more about the project on the official website of Scottsdale Public Art.